github-education-resources/GitHubGraduation-2021/_data/BrundaBR/BrundaBR.md

 ---
-name: Brunda B Revadi
+name: BrundaBR
-institution: Rural engineering college 🚩
+institution: Rural Engineering college
+quote: Have couragge and be kind
 github_user: BrundaBR
-Thanks
 ---